 The OpenVR pack contains nodes to get pose data and render a 3D scene into any VR headset supported by SteamVR.
 Currently HTC Vive, Vive Pro, Oculus Rift DK1, DK2 and CV1.
 Basically, all headsets supported by SteamVR.

 Special thanks goes to these members of the vvvv community who also supported its development with various amounts:

 Louis Mustill & Will Young

-Poser (OpenVR) returns all tracking poses from the headset, lighthouse stations and controllers as transformation.
+Poser (OpenVR) returns all tracking poses from the headset, lighthouse stations, trackers and controllers as transformation.
 Also has a pin to disable wait for OpenVR sync, but the sync needs to run a few times in startup to get the compositor up and running.

 Camera (OpenVR) calculates vvvv conform view and projection matrices for the left/right eye.
 It also outputs the recommended texture size and a hidden area mesh that masks out unnecessary pixels to safe shader performance.

 Compositor (OpenVR) receives a texture handle and submits it to the HMD.

 TrackedDevices (OpenVR) outputs all OpenVR events and an object oriented view on the tracked devices.
 Might be merged with Poser in the future.

 Controller (OpenVR Split) splits a tracked controller from the TrackedDevices node into pose transformation, trackpad axis and all button states.